Chase Jarvis's Creative Calling and the 11th house

 "Most of us have a gap in our lives between where we find ourselves and the life we actually want to be living.
 It's time for you to look at that gap, acknowledge it, and then use your innate creative capacity to close it.
 Stop acting out someone else's script and write your own: What do you want to make?
 More important, who do you want to be?"

 These lines in the first chapter of Creative Calling by Chase Jarvis inspired me to grab my pen and notebook and really think about this gap in my life and how to close it.
 Answering this question lands us squarely in 11th house territory, the house where we set goals and then find the tribe that will support those goals.
 (Go ahead, if you want, and answer the questions: who do you want to be?
 What do you want to make?
-Is there a gap between your answers and where you are?)
+Is there a gap between your answers and where you are right now?)

 I found, when I answered this question, that major changes weren't required, just mindfulness about where I want to go and routines and habits to help me get there.
 This is the domain of Marge, the no-nonsense, let's-get-started Muse developed by Jill Badonsky.
 When you've identified a goal, you break it down - way, way, way, way down, as Jill Badonsky would say - to a next small step.
 I found that one of my goals was to write more and, having read Bird by Bird by Anne Lamott, I know that writing happens when we make a daily practice of actually sitting down to write.